Unboxed-Software/solana-course/content/solana-pay.md

 ### 2. Setup

-To use Solana Pay, you will need to use a https URL.
+To use Solana Pay, you will need to use an https URL.
 One option is to use ngrok, which you can set up [here](https://ngrok.com/).
 Once ngrok is installed, run the following command in your terminal:

 ```bash
 ngrok http 3000